Fahersto/Enterprise/Enterprise/doxygen/Programming.md

 After an option is registered, you can use Application::CheckCmdLineOption() or Application::GetCmdLineOption() to respond to it.
 Use CheckCmdLineOption() to check for simple flags, and GetCmdLineOption() to check options that have additional parameters.

-@note Application::CheckCmdLineOption() and Application::GetCmdLineOption() can be invoked at any time after Game::Init(), even during Update(), PhysUpdate(), or Draw().
+@note Application::CheckCmdLineOption() and Application::GetCmdLineOption() can be invoked at any time after Game::Init(), even during Update(), FixedUpdate(), or Draw().
 The command line options are stored into a global hash table at application launch, and they remain available for lookup until the program terminates.

 # Developer Console